Commitment to Safety

 Is CCS a new technology?

 No. According to the Global CCS Institute, CCS projects have been operating since the mid-1990s with proven results.
-Today, there are 27 fully operational CCS facilities in the world, with another 135 in development.
+Today, there are 41 operational CCS facilities in the world, with 26 in construction and more than 300 others in development.
 About half of these are in the United States.

 How does a CCS project impact above-ground land use?

 A CCS project utilizes pore space deep below ground to store CO2.
-Except for the relatively small number of above-ground injection wells, monitoring equipment and monitoring wells, nothing changes above ground.
+Except for the relatively small number of above-ground injection wells, monitoring equipment and monitoring wells, nothing changes above the surface.
 Farmers and landowners can continue to use their land just as they always have.

 Can CCS impact drinking water?

-The EPA has developed extensive criteria to ensure that carbon storage does not threaten underground drinking water.
+The U.S. Environmental Protection Agency (EPA) has developed extensive criteria to ensure that carbon storage does not threaten underground drinking water.
 These requirements address: siting, construction, operation, testing and ongoing monitoring.
 Sequestered CO2 is stored deep underground (3,000- 12,000 feet), far below the water table (350 feet), and is sealed in place by thick layers of caprock.
 Seismic imaging will be used to determine the location of the CO2 in the storage field and deep monitoring will confirm no CO2 is migrating upward.
 Shallow groundwater monitoring wells will ensure local drinking water is protected.

 Is CCS safe?

 Yes, CO2 is odorless, colorless and incombustible, which means it can be safely transferred through pipelines to injection wells into geologically secure storage areas.
-Injection wells are rigorously permitted by the EPA, which also governs the siting, operation, testing and long-term maintenance of the wells.
+Injection wells are rigorously permitted by the U.S. Environmental Protection Agency (EPA), which also governs the siting, operation, testing and long-term maintenance of the wells.

 What happens if there’s a leak?